pytorch/rl/README.md

   ```
   </details>

-- multiprocess [data collectors](torchrl/collectors/collectors.py)<sup>(2)</sup> that work synchronously or asynchronously.
+- multiprocess and distributed [data collectors](torchrl/collectors/collectors.py)<sup>(2)</sup>
+  that work synchronously or asynchronously.
-  Through the use of TensorDict, TorchRL's training loops are made very similar to regular training loops in supervised
+  Through the use of TensorDict, TorchRL's training loops are made very similar
+  to regular training loops in supervised
   learning (although the "dataloader" -- read data collector -- is modified on-the-fly):
   <details>
     <summary>Code</summary>